A topic from the subject of Organic Chemistry in Chemistry.

 Part 1: Solubility

-• Sucrose dissolves in water.
+• Sucrose dissolves readily in water.

-• Sucrose does not dissolve in ethanol.
+• Sucrose is largely insoluble in ethanol.

-• Sodium chloride dissolves in water.
+• Sodium chloride dissolves readily in water.

 Part 2: Combustion